-Dangerous Dichotomy: Mental Health Stigma Remains as Acceptance of Illegal Drug Use Increases
+Mental Health Stigma Remains Even As Acceptance of Illegal Drug Use Increases

 A majority of Americans today (58 percent) believe that smoking marijuana should be legal (1).
 At the same time, while most Americans recognize that mental illness is a biological problem, most still say they don’t want somebody who is schizophrenic or depressed as a neighbor or a friend (2).